LaudateCorpus1/edgeai-mmdetection/README.md

 ## Advanced documentation
 Kindly take time to read through the documentation of the original [mmdetection](README_mmdet.md) before attempting to use extensions added this repository.

 The setup script [setup.sh](setup.sh) in this repository has the commonly used settings.
-If your CUDA version is different or your Python version si different or if you have some missing packages in your system, this script can fail.
-In those scenarios, please refer to [installation instructions for mmdetection](./docs/get_started.md) for detailed installation instructions.
+If your CUDA version is different or your Python version is different or if you have some missing packages in your system, this script can fail.
+In those scenarios, please refer to [installation instructions for original mmdetection](./docs/get_started.md) for detailed installation instructions.

-Also see [documentation of MMDetection](./docs/index.rst) for the basic usage of mmdetection.
+Also see [documentation of MMDetection](./docs/index.rst) for the basic usage of original mmdetection.

 ## Acknowledgement